bloom-lmh/awe-axios/docs/en/发起HTTP请求/Parameter Decorator.md

 }
 ```

-Therefore, when there's only one parameter, `axios-plus` allows you to omit the parameter name:
+Therefore, when there's only one parameter, `awe-axios` allows you to omit the parameter name:

 ```ts
 @Post('/')